opendevstack/ods-selector-widget/README.md

 - **Platform Section**: If **all** links in a section have `type: "platform"`, they are rendered as clickable platform icons in a horizontal layout.
 This is typically used for the main platform selector section.

-- **Link List Section**: If a section contains any non-platform links (`type: "project"` or `type: "external"`), all links in that section are rendered as a vertical list with appropriate arrow icons.
+- **Link List Section**: If a section contains any non-platform links (`type: "project"` or `type: "external"`), all links in that section are rendered as a vertical list with appropriate arrow icons split in two columns.

 **Example:**